scikit-learn-contrib/MAPIE/doc/tutorial_regression.rst

 .. image:: tutorial_regression_files/tutorial_regression_40_0.png

-As we can observe all the strategies behave in a similar way as in the first example shown previously expect the quantile method which takes into account the heteroscedasticity of the data.
-In that method we observe very low interval widths at low values of :math:`x`.
+One can observe that all the strategies behave in a similar way as in the first example shown previously.
+One exception is the CQR method which takes into account the heteroscedasticity of the data.
+In this method we observe very low interval widths at low values of :math:`x`.
 This is the only method that even slightly follows the true width, and therefore is the preferred method for heteroscedastic data.
-Notice also that the true width is greater than the predicted width from the other methods at :math:`x \gtrapprox 3`.
-This means that while the marginal coverage correct for these methods, the conditional coverage is probably not below expectation as we will observe in the next figure.
+Notice also that the true width is greater (lower) than the predicted width from the other methods at :math:`x \gtrapprox 3` (:math:`x \lt 3`).
+This means that while the marginal coverage correct for these methods, the conditional coverage is likely not guaranteed as we will observe in the next figure.

 .. code-block:: python

-    def heteroscedastic_coverage(y_test, y_pis, STRATEGIES, bins):
+    def get_heteroscedastic_coverage(y_test, y_pis, STRATEGIES, bins):
         recap ={}
         for i in range(len(bins)-1):
             bin1, bin2 = bins[i], bins[i+1]